HOME Kansai Hyogo Hyogo Suburbs Explore Engyo-ji Temple: The Stunning Filming Location of 'The Last Samurai'

 You can experience zazen meditation for yourself at the Jogyodo.
 In this historic temple, you will sit in complete silence, legs crossed, and correct your posture.
 It is a memorable experience where you can leave behind your cares of the world for a moment of peace and detachment.

 You can experience shakyo, or sutra copying, in the Jikido.
-Shakyo is an activity in which you copy sutra sentences by hand, said to help calm your mains and heal your heart.
+Shakyo is an activity in which you copy sutra sentences by hand, which is said to help calm your mind and heal your heart.

 Try Shojin-Ryori, Traditional Buddhist Cuisine